- New Orleans

 Grady has lectured extensively on risk management, discovery, ethics, indemnities, and admiralty and energy law, while remaining active in local and national bar associations.
 He has authored numerous publications on issues such as contracts, Outer Continental Shelf (OCS) jurisdiction, and regulatory matters, and is co-author of the chapter on admiralty and maritime law in the highly regarded publication, Business and Commercial Litigation in the Federal Courts, which is updated and published annually by Thomson Reuters.

-Grady is current secretary of the Maritime Law Association (MLA) and chaired its Offshore Industry Committee.
+Grady is currently 2nd vice president of the Maritime Law Association (MLA) and chaired its Offshore Industry Committee.
 He serves as a vice chair of the American Bar Association Admiralty & Maritime Law Committee.
 A past president of the Tulane Alumni Association, he is a member of the advisory council of Tulane's Admiralty Law Institute and the Tulane Maritime Law Journal board.